Jade Plant Care: 7 Secrets to Keep Yours Thriving

 • Incoordination

-What to do: Keep your jade plant on a high shelf, hanging planter, or in a room your pets can’t access.
+What to do: keep your jade plant on a high shelf, in a hanging planter, or in a room your pets can’t access.
 If you suspect your pet has eaten any part of a jade plant, contact your vet immediately.

-Pet-safe alternatives: If you have a particularly curious pet, consider switching to non-toxic succulents like Haworthia or Echeveria.
+Pet-safe alternatives: if you have a particularly curious pet, consider non-toxic succulents like Haworthia or Echeveria.

 Popular Jade Plant Varieties